A Study of Commonsense Reasoning over Visual Object Properties: Results

-\textbf{How does performance vary across object properties?} Among the object property dimensions, most models (as well as humans) have a stronger grasp on taxonomic and relational questions compared to physical and functional ones.
-This finding is in line with recent work that points out the struggle of LLMs with physical object attributes~\citep{wang2023newton}, physical interactions~\citep{aroca2021prost}, functional requirements~\citep{qasemi-etal-2022-paco}, and atypical affordances~\citep{tian2025macgyverlargelanguagemodels}.
-We note an improvement obtained by the fine-tuned SpaceThinker-Qwen2.5-VL (3B) model compared to its non-fine-tuned counterpart, Qwen2.5-VL (3B), across the four object property dimensions.
-This shows that besides relational questions, the other object properties also benefit from spatial tuning of Qwen2.5 (3B).
+\textbf{How does counting accuracy vary across object properties?} Among the object property dimensions, most models (as well as humans) have a stronger grasp of taxonomic and relational questions than of physical and functional ones.
+This finding is in line with recent work that points out the struggle of LLMs with physical object attributes~\cite{wang2023newton}, physical interactions~\cite{aroca2021prost}, functional requirements~\cite{qasemi-etal-2022-paco}, and atypical affordances~\cite{tian2025macgyverlargelanguagemodels}.
+We note an improvement for the fine-tuned SpaceThinker-Qwen2.5-VL (3B) model compared to its non-fine-tuned counterpart, Qwen2.5-VL (3B), across the four object property dimensions.
+This shows that, in addition to relational questions, other object properties also benefit from spatial tuning of Qwen2.5 (3B).
 We also observe that the InternVL3 models have a better grasp of taxonomic and relational questions compared to other models.
-The Qwen2.5-VL (7B) and (32B) model variants demonstrate consistent performance across all property types, with particular strength in physical and functional questions compared to others.
-In contrast, the non-instruction-tuned models face difficulty across all properties, stressing their weakness in visual object reasoning.
+The Qwen2.5-VL (7B) and (32B) variants demonstrate consistent performance across all properties, with particular strength in physical and functional questions.
+In contrast, the non-instruction-tuned models struggle across all properties, underscoring their weakness in visual object reasoning.

-\textbf{How does performance vary across image types?} We observe a consistently higher performance for AI-generated and animated images, compared to photographic images.
-We hypothesize that this is due to the visually cleaner and less cluttered nature of AI-generated and animated images compared to the complex and noisy real-world scenes in photographic images.
-This finding aligns with those of previous benchmarks \cite{johnson2017clevr, hudson2019gqa}.
-Moreover, we note that animated images are easier for most models than AI-generated images, possibly because AI-generated images may have poor focus and may include implausible objects, such as a half-cut glass floating in the air.
-The trend between the image difficulty \textit{animated $<$ AI-generated $<$ photographic} is also clear in humans, which indicates that questions about photographic images may be hardest and possibly contain remaining ambiguity.
+\textbf{How does counting performance vary across image types?} We observe a consistently higher accuracy for AI-generated and animated images, compared to photographic images.
+We hypothesize that this is due to the visually cleaner, less cluttered nature of AI-generated and animated images compared to the complex, noisy real-world scenes in photographic images.
+This finding aligns with previous studies reporting similar gaps between synthetic and real-world data \cite{johnson2017clevr, hudson2019gqa}.
+Moreover, we note that animated images are easier for most models than AI-generated images, possibly because the latter may have poor focus and include implausible objects, such as a half-cut glass floating in the air.
+The trend between the image difficulty \textit{animated $<$ AI-generated $<$ photographic} is also clear in humans, which indicates that questions about photographic images may be the hardest and possibly contain remaining ambiguity.